aygoun/FinalProject_2025_Armand_BLIN/README.md

 **Illustration:**
-![Content-based metrics at different k values](docs/content_based_metrics_plot.png) _This figure shows how Precision, Recall, MAP, and NDCG evolve with $k$._
+![Content-based metrics at different k values](docs/content_based_metrics_plot.png) _This figure shows how Precision, Recall, MAP, and NDCG evolve with k._

 ---